Czeffik/AirHelp/README.md

 ## Environmental variables
 When trying run tests with not default values then:
 `k6 run -e ENVIRONMENTAL_VARIABLE_NAME=enviromnentalVariableValue testScript.js`
 also you can set it as global for your environment.
 For more information go [here](https://docs.k6.io/docs/environment-variables).
+Here I described only variables which was added by me, but k6 has more default options, for example: `--vus 10` - set Virtual Users to 10, `--duration 30s`.
+For more information go [here](https://docs.k6.io/docs/options).
-* BASE_URL - server address, default: `http://localhost:8080/`
+* **BASE_URL** - server address, default: `http://localhost:8080/`
-* USER_LOGIN - is used to create new client, it is **required to change it** in every time when test will be started on old db, as default is randomly generated for every virtual user
+* **USER_LOGIN** - is used to create new client, it is **required to change it** in every time when test will be started on old db, as default is randomly generated for every virtual user

+    ### Example commands with environmental variables
+    * `docker run --network host airhelp run -e BASE_URL=http://ladybug.server.address.com/ createOrderAndAccept.js`
+    * `docker run --network host airhelp run -e USER_LOGIN=clientLogin createOrderAndAccept.js`
+    * `docker run --network host airhelp run -e BASE_URL=http://ladybug.server.address.com/ -e USER_LOGIN=clientLogin createOrderAndAccept.js`
+    * `k6 run -e BASE_URL=http://ladybug.server.address.com/ USER_LOGIN=clientLogin createOrderAndAccept.js` - if you are not using docker.

+**Important!** When you are trying set **BASE_URL** remember that it must be ended with `/`

 ## Files